abhi3700/my_coding_toolkit/mac_for_win.md

 # MacOS for Windows users

 ## Installation

+### Migrate
 * In order to migrate the data from old Macbook, just open "Migration Assistant" App on the 'To Macbook' & share all the OTP details with 'From Macbook'.
 * Ensure "Xcode" App from Appstore.
 This is very useful for development.

+### New Account
+1. Like in case of windows, format C:\ drive (containing OS) & then install from scratch.
+Here, just create a new account (also give admin rights) from the existing (Admin) account,
+2. And then switch to the new account created & delete the previous admin account.

 ## Architecture